BlogH-01

 That doesn’t mean employers need to panic, but it is a chance to educate.

 Coronavirus — also known as COVID-19 — is a new disease that causes symptoms similar to the common cold.
-The reason it’s spreading so quickly is that even if a host is carrying it, they may not present symptoms for several days.
+It’s spreading so quickly because even if a host is carrying it, they may not present symptoms for several days.
 The virus can also live on surfaces for up to nine days, making it easily transmittable to others.

 Want the facts about the virus?